NodeBE4/opinion/_posts/2022-08-08-EnclavedMicrostate.md

 Either for being lifeless or for smelling, which uh... would this not be true of literally any other concert experience?
 Unless of course they were allegedly singling out the mostly-white audience which we know it was because this was a concert that took place in Japan in July 2022 which is of course when you would naturally expect many white people to be there.

+----- __682.5__ -----2022-08-10 02:52:43+08:00:

+> a project from another company to try and ride the popularity of kizuna ai

+As the others have noted, that company was Cover.
+Miko has said she was directly scouted by Yagoo.

+----- __682.6__ -----2022-08-10 02:58:20+08:00:

+> I believe the first holo tuber model

+Pretty much. kuromaru made the first concept images for Roboco in 2013 and the model was finished in late May 2016, with the first animations around late 2017 if I'm not mistaken.

 ### 683: [Based Fauna](https://old.reddit.com/r/Hololive/comments/wjgtp5/based_fauna/), submitted on 2022-08-09 02:51:08+08:00.

 ----- __683.1__ -----2022-08-09 11:56:09+08:00: